Drugs & Medications - calcitonin salmon injection

 calcitonin (salmon) injection Overdose

-If overdose is suspected, contact a poison control center or emergency room right away.
+If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
+Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: nausea, vomiting.NOTES:

 Do not share this medication with others.